Jorge Eliécer Gaitán: Early political career

 Gaitán was active in politics in the early 1920s, when he was part of a protest movement against the president Marco Fidel Suárez.

 Gaitán increased his nationwide popularity following a banana workers' strike in Magdalena in 1928.

-After US officials in Colombia, along with United Fruit representatives, portrayed the worker's strike as "communist" with "subversive tendency," in telegrams to the US Secretary of State, the US government threatened to invade with the US Marine Corps if the Colombian government did not act to protect United Fruit's interests.
+After US officials in Colombia, along with United Fruit representatives, portrayed the workers' strike as "communist" with "subversive tendency," in telegrams to the US Secretary of State, the US government threatened to invade with the US Marine Corps if the Colombian government did not act to protect United Fruit's interests.
 Strikers were fired upon by the army on the orders of the United Fruit Company, which resulted in numerous deaths.

 Gaitán used his skills as a lawyer and as an emerging politician in order to defend workers' rights and called for accountability to those involved in the Santa Marta Massacre.
 Public support soon shifted toward Gaitán; Gaitán's Liberal Party won the 1930 presidential election.

 In 1933, he created the "Unión Nacional Izquierdista Revolucionaria" ("National Leftist Revolutionary Union"), or UNIR, as his own dissident political movement after he had broken with the Liberal Party.

 Political discourse

 It is said that Gaitán's main political asset was his profound and vibrant oratory, often classified as populist by contemporaries and later analysts.
 It attracted hundreds of thousands of union members and low-income Colombians.
 The writer Harry Bernstein considered that the promises that he made to the people were as important to his appeal as his impressive public speaking skills, promises that Bernstein felt made him almost a demagogue and led Bernstein to compare him with Juan Perón of Argentina.

 In particular, Gaitán repeatedly divided the country into the oligarchy and the people and called the former corrupt and the latter admirable, worthy, and deserving of Colombia's moral restoration.
 He stirred the audience's emotions by aggressively denouncing social, moral and economical evils stemming both from the Liberal and Conservative Parties and promised his supporters that a better future was possible if they all worked together.

 In 1946, Gaitán referred to the difference between what he called the "political country" and the "national country".
-Accordingly, the "political country" was controlled by the interests of the oligarchy and its internal struggles and do did not properly respond to the real demands of the "national country" of citizens in need of better socioeconomic conditions and greater sociopolitical freedom.
+Accordingly, the "political country" was controlled by the interests of the oligarchy and its internal struggles and so did not properly respond to the real demands of the "national country" of citizens in need of better socioeconomic conditions and greater sociopolitical freedom.

 He was criticized by the more orthodox sectors of the Colombian Liberal Party, which considered him too unruly, most of the Colombian Conservative Party; and the leadership of the Colombian Communist Party, which saw him as a competitor for the political affections of the masses.
 Gaitán was warned by US Ambassador Beaulac on 24 March 1948 that Communists were planning a disruption of the impending conference and that his Liberal Party would likely be blamed.

 The subject of future land reform was also prominent in some of his speeches.